Derby native and current player weighs in on recently exposed discrepancies between men and women’s NCAA tournaments

-SAN ANTONIO, Tex.
-(KSNW) – After having the NCAA basketball tournament canceled her freshmen year, Kennedy Brown did not know what to expect.
+SAN ANTONIO, Texas (KSNW) – After having the NCAA basketball tournament canceled her freshmen year, Kennedy Brown did not know what to expect.

 “I didn’t come in here with any expectations really other than, you know, expect to have the same as the men,” the Derby native said.